-Illustratud by

-MUYBRIDGE.
+Illustratual by MUYBRIDGE.

-ACTOMATIC ELECTRO-PHOTOGRAPH.
+AUTOMATIC ELECTRO-PHOTOGRAPH.

 "SALLIE GARDNER," owned by LELAND STANFORD; running at a 1.40 gait over the Palo Alto track, 19th June, 1878.
-The inguives of these phongrades were made at intervals of twenty-seven inches of dialance, and absorbe results fifth part of a second of time, they fills starte consecutive positions disaunce in user to consecutive producting a single stride of the name.
-The vertical time were twenty-seven inches of four inches in the targetive and the incention of the second.
+The magnives of these photographs were made at intervals of twenty-serven inches of distance, and absorber treatly fifth part of a second of time; they fillestrate consecutive positions assumed in each twenty-serven linches of progressed uting a single stride of the name.
+The vertical lines were twenty-serven linches of progress during a single stride of the name.
+The vertical lines were twenty-serven linches of a second lines to progress of the inches of four inches set.
+The exposure of each negative was less than the two-tho-serven linches of a second.